From Past to Present

 BARBER: Adagio from String Quartet in B minor

 BRAHMS: Piano Quartet No. 2 in A major

 Enjoy a return to the intimate Samueli Theater with chamber music from recognizable composers and some of today’s brilliant minds.
-Barber and Brahms treat you to heart wrenching melodies of the Romantic era, Ives brings a modernism ahead of his time and the music of Tanaka, Montgomery and Cuong showcase the best contemporary music of the present.
+Barber and Brahms treat you to heart wrenching melodies of the Romantic era, Ives brings a modernism ahead of his time and the music of Tanaka, Esmail and Montgomery showcase the best contemporary music of the present.